Scroll down to see the Scharf Platform

 An active community member in many arenas, Adam Scharf has lived all around Goshen.
 He now resides with his wife, Anna, on South Main Street in a small residence that he built.
 They appreciate having family in Goshen.
 Adam’s mother and stepfather, Jan and Tim Stair, have served the community as a teacher and pastor, respectively.
 His grandma Evonna is a longtime Greencroft resident.

 Adam grew up attending Goshen Community Schools and is a third-generation GC alumnus.
 He recently completed a graduate degree in Geographic Information Systems (a field very relevant to modern city planning and management) in Winnipeg, Canada, where his wife is originally from.
-In addition to operating Red Tail Farm (agriculture, field trips, and event hosting) and Rethinking Buildings (renovations and property management), the couple are opening a new meetings and events business, “Blank Space,” in downtown Goshen.
+In addition to operating Red Tail Farm (agriculture, field trips, and event hosting) and Rethinking Buildings (renovations and property management), the couple have just opened a new venue for meetings, events and projects, “Blank Space,” in downtown Goshen.

 In the past Adam has worked on a grain farm, as a counselor at a Boys & Girls Club, and early in his working life at one of his favorite fifth-district institutions, the South Side Soda Shop, where he can still be spotted as a regular at the counter.

 Adam is hopeful for the opportunity to continue in community service as the fifth district city council representative.
 Among other issue-based advocacy, he has served on the Goshen Plan Commission, the Traffic Commission, and the Maple City Bicycle Advisory Committee.
-He has recently been named to the River Race Advisory Committee, and is presently organizing a “Friends of the Millrace” group.
+He has recently been named to the River Race Advisory Committee, and is presently helping to organize a “Friends of the Millrace” group.

 Scharf knows Goshen and the fifth district well — well enough, that is, to realize there is much he has yet to learn.
 As the seat of much of the city’s industry and commercial employment, the location of fine retirement and residential communities, the home to three schools and a college, many healthcare facilities, an airport, beautiful parks and waterways, and a wide variety of people from a swath of diverse backgrounds and experiences, the fifth district is a unique and exciting slice of Goshen, Indiana.